ENSE-405-Fall2019-EnggOBA/OBA/4. Possible Technologies/Jonathon Florek.md

 ## Regarding a wiki or forum

-- [Wiki.js](https://wiki.js.org/) is open source wiki software with authentication modules that can integrate with a number of oauth2 providers including azure ad, auth0, etc (no research done on how well user permissions can be defined with this)
+- [Wiki.js](https://wiki.js.org/) is open source wiki software with authentication modules that can integrate with a number of oauth2 providers including azure ad, auth0, etc (no research done on how well user permissions can be defined with this). **this software has SAML enterprise security integration.**
 - there's probably forum software somewhere